tpluscode/tpluscode.github.io/source/_posts/2016-05-15-indexing-object-with-array.markdown

 JavaScript just doesn't stop amazing developers.
 There are [many quirks][q] I've seen, known and exploited.
 I was so surprised to hav found one that I've never seen before.
 It turns out that [accessing object as an associative array][arr] works not only with the actual index but also when a **single element array** is used for index.

-Run the code below.
-What do you think the result will be?
+See for yourself below:

 <a class="jsbin-embed" href="http://jsbin.com/malopafuju/embed?js,console">JS Bin on jsbin.com</a>